gamercade-io/gamercade_site/docs/api-reference/input.md

 # Input

 Each input function requires a player_id.
 Note that this is the player_id as determined by the console, *not* the local or networked player.

 Due to WASM limitations, the return type of each function is either treated as a bool value (0 for false, or 1 for true) inside of a i32, or a f32 value for analog style controls.
 See each section for more details.

+A `-1` or `NaN` value indicates that the passed in player id is invalid.

 ### Button Inputs